It’s the middle of the year, so it’s time to check in and see how those New Year’s resolutions have panned out so far.

 3. Circular Economy Models

-The goal of circular economy models is to keep products in circulation as long as possible, design out waste and pollution, and “close the loop” by reimagining inefficient systems.
+Circular economy models aim to keep products in circulation as long as possible, design out waste and pollution, and “close the loop” by reimagining inefficient systems.

 - Circular Production: Sustainable production starts at the source, with brands repurposing pollution and industry by-products.
 As an example.
 Suavs and Rothy’s create gorgeous footwear from ocean plastic, while Ecovative provides retailers packaging made from farm waste and mushroom roots.

 - Alternative Ownership: Rent the Runway, DePop, and ZipCar are all reimagining ideas of ownership.
-These models allow consumers to access the clothes and cars they need – when they need them – and return these resources to other consumers when they don’t.
+These models allow consumers to access the clothes and cars they need – when needed – and return these resources to other consumers when they don’t.

 4. Green In-Store Experiences

-While the COVID-19 pandemic has sparked unprecedented growth in the e-commerce sector, nearly half of consumers still prefer to shop in person.
+While the COVID-19 pandemic has sparked unprecedented growth in e-commerce, nearly half of consumers still prefer to shop in person.
 But climate change is shifting what they want from their in-store experience.

 Instead of simply hunting for the best deal, more and more consumers want to visit storefronts that reflect their values.
-Leverage these 2022 sustainability trends in retail by taking steps to green the in-store experience.
+Leverage these 2023 sustainability trends in retail by greening the in-store experience.

-- Sustainable Products: More Americans want eco-friendly products, but nearly three-quarters do not feel confident identifying them on their own.
-Businesses can lend a helping hand by clearly-labeling sustainable items, which makes 78% of consumers more likely to make a purchase.
+- Sustainable Products: More Americans want eco-friendly products, but nearly three-quarters feel they need to be more confident identifying them on their own.
+Businesses can lend a helping hand by clearly labeling sustainable items, which makes 78% of consumers more likely to make a purchase.

-- Waste & Energy: Brick and mortar vendors will take steps to increase energy efficiency and reduce waste, showcasing these actions as part of their brand values.
-They may, for instance, implement e-receipt solutions like e.pop, which are eco-friendly and zero-waste!
+- Waste & Energy: Brick-and-mortar vendors will take steps to increase energy efficiency and reduce waste, showcasing these actions as part of their brand values.
+They may implement e-receipt solutions like e.pop, which are eco-friendly and zero-waste!

 - Green Details: Small business owners know – customers notice the little things.
 Fortunately, there’s no shortage of ways to add a green touch to the in-store experience.
 Think recycled gift bags, upcycled light fixtures, and even business cards made from old t-shirts (like e.pop’s!).

 - Incentives: Incentivising consumer sustainability creates in-store experiences reflective of brand values.
-In 2022, expect more retailers to offer discounts, vouchers, and other incentives for actions like bringing their own bag or opting for e-receipts.
+In 2023, expect more retailers to offer discounts, vouchers, and other incentives for bringing their bags or opting for e-receipts.

 e.pop is ushering in a new era of digital receipts, using contactless payments to live more sustainably and efficiently.
 Learn more about our mission to help merchants connect digitally with their customers – and sign up today to get your first year free!